 To avoid penalties for failing to comply with MPF legislative requirements, enrol your employees within the first 60 days of employment, unless they are exempt from having to join an MPF scheme.
 It's important that you enrol new employees promptly to comply with your MPF obligations and protect your employees' interests.

 New employees should be provided with an Member Service Guide and an HSBC MPF Employee Application Form as soon as possible so they can make an informed decision about the constituent funds available in the HSBC MPF scheme you have chosen.

 If the employee does not indicate which funds they would like to invest in, or the forms are not signed, the contributions will automatically be invested according to our Default Investment Strategy (DIS) and the new contributions and accrued benefits transferred from another registered scheme will also be invested according to the DIS.

-If you've enrolled your new employees into HSBC MPF schemes by other electronic means, you still need to return the completed and signed Employee Application Form to us so we can set up a complete MPF account for your employees.
+If you've enrolled your new employees into HSBC MPF scheme by other electronic means, you still need to return the completed and signed Employee Application Form to us so we can set up a complete MPF account for your employees.

 After we've received and processed the Employee Application Form, the contributions will be invested according to the valid investment option specified by the employee on the application form.